RackHD/docs/docs/rackhd/dhcp_server.rst

 Static DHCP Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the requirements of on-dhcp-proxy and automatic lookup updates is the DHCP process
-must run natively to the on-taskgraph service.
-This is done so on-taskgraph can poll the
-DHCP servers' lease cache.
-However, this requirement may not be practical in some environments
-so the option to deploy the DHCP server seperately from the RackHD services is also supported.
 When bypassing on-dhcp-proxy step, the DHCP server can also define static host definitions.

-First we must disable the DHCP leased cache poller in on-taskgraph.
+First ensure that the DHCP leased cache service poller is disabled in on-taskgraph.
 This can be done by setting
 **serviceGraph** to **false** in ``on-taskgraph/lib/graphs/isc-dhcp-poller-service-graph.js``.

 .. code-block:: javascript